 Participants should count for 1-2 days of preparation before the course to get familiar with the facts of the case study.

 This course is part of our collection of IP & Patents Training Courses.

 Arnaud Gasnier is founder and CEO of Patentopolis BV.
 With 20 years experience in IP, he has practiced globally in various IP (patents, trademarks) departments and in various leading roles (Patent Attorney, Licensing Associate, Portfolio Manager, Associate General Counsel) for Swatch, Philips, adidas and Dutch contract research organisation TNO.

-He is Adjunct Teaching Fellow at University College London.
 In 2004-2008 he carried out a PhD research project (sponsored by the European Patent Office) on IP management (strategies and tactics, performance measurement, effective in-house interventions).
 Arnaud is a regular speaker at international conferences and the author of ‘The Patenting Paradox’.

 He holds a Master of Science in physics, a Master of IP law from a US law school, and an Executive MBA from London Business School.
 He is also a qualified European Patent Attorney.
 In 2015, 2016 and 2017 Patentopolis and Arnaud won IP Awards for best IP management, attributed by Acquisition International based on a survey among professionals in the industry.
 A practical and creative thinker with a multi-disciplinary mind-set, Arnaud enjoys working across borders in terms of disciplines and cultures, and assisting established firms, SMEs and ventures with fostering value creation and capture with IP for long-term benefits and growth.

 NEW higher discounts for multiple bookings - bring your colleagues to make your training budget go further: